ryansheehy0/Cheat_Sheets/react.md

       - useContext
       - Creating your own hooks
       - useRef
+      - useParams
   - Short circuit operators
+  - Where to put assets.
+Public or src/assets
+  - Finish reserved attributes
+  - What does `react-dom` do?
+  - What is props.children

 ## [Single Page vs Multi Page Apps](#table-of-contents)
 **Single Page Apps(SPAs)** are apps where page changes are handled by javascript and don't require a full page reload.